Skip to main content

 Search terms and landing pages are not aligned.

-The account may buy demand that the site cannot convert, or send qualified traffic to pages that do not answer the buyer's real question.
+The account may buy the wrong demand or send qualified traffic to pages that miss the buyer's question.

 Reporting does not explain what to do next.

-Dashboards show CPA, ROAS, clicks, and conversions, but the team still cannot decide what to pause, scale, split, test, or rebuild.
+The dashboard reports CPA and ROAS, but the team still cannot decide what to pause, scale, or rebuild.

 • Conversion tracking